 As the seed absorbs water, it begins to expand or swell eventually splitting open the seed coat.
 Once the seed coat is cracked, the root will begin to grow downward to enable the plant to take up water and nutrients.
 The embryo will then shoot upward as it reaches for the light, and will eventually show the first leaves.

+Screen your plants and be on the lookout for true leaves.
 Some plants may take longer to sprout than others.
 For instance, lettuce starts sprouting between 5-10 days whereas peppers usually sprout between 1-2 weeks.
-Around day 10 of your Gardyn journey,

 The development of true leaves also means that the yCube is ready for its first taste of plant food!